Schichau-Werke: Shipyards

 From 1847, Schichau produced steam engines for ships, starting with the engine for the first entirely Prussian-built steamer James Watt (built by nearby Mitzlaff shipyard).
 In 1854, Schichau built the shipyard at Elbing, known as the Elbinger Dampfschiffs-Reederei F. Schichau ('Elbing Steamship Shipping Company F. Schichau').
 The first ship launched was the small steamer Borussia in 1855 – the first Prussian iron propeller ship.
 The shipyard was subsequently expanded, and in 1872 Schichau acquired Mitzlaff's yard.

 From 1877 the shipyard produced ships for the Prussian Navy and export, becoming specialized in torpedo boats and later destroyers.
 It became a major manufacturer of torpedo boats for the Prussian Navy.
 The engine of S 1, which was built by Schichau in 1884 as one of Germany's first torpedo boats, is shown on display in the Deutsches Museum in Munich today.

 Since the shipyard's location on the Elbing River limited the size of ships that could be constructed, in 1892 Schichau built a second shipyard in Danzig, which was capable of producing bigger warships, up to battleship size, as well as freighters and passenger ships.
 Both shipyards also built ships for export worldwide, especially torpedo boats.
 In 1889 Schichau built a small repair shipyard in Pillau (now Baltijsk, Russia) near Königsberg (now Kaliningrad, Russia).
 Schichau's son-in-law, Carl Heinz Ziese, worked at Schichau-Werke and continued to run the business after Schichau's death in 1896, until 1917.

 In 1910, Schichau-Werke began production of Tumleren-class torpedo boats for the Royal Danish Navy.

 Interwar years

 When Ziese died in 1917, the management of the company passed to the husband of his only daughter, Hildegard, the Swede Carl Carlson.
 After his death, Hildegard Carlson ran the firm.
 After World War I, the shipyard was threatened with bankruptcy and in 1929 it was bought by the German government.
 In 1930, the company bought a small yard in Königsberg.

 After the First World War, the Schichau works, together with the Union-Giesserei in Königsberg (that they later took over), was encouraged to focus on locomotive building with the aid of government subsidies known as Osthilfe ("Eastern Aid").
 During the Second World War, the firm of Borsig placed several contracts with the Schichau-Werke in Elbing, that continued production until January 1945.

 WWII years

-During World War II (in 1941–1944) F. Schichau was operator of Nobel & Lessner shipyard in Tallinn.
+During World War II, the Polish resistance conducted espionage of the Schichau shipyards in Gdańsk, Elbląg and Königsberg.
+In 1941–1944 F. Schichau was operator of Nobel & Lessner shipyard in German-occupied Tallinn.